List of Internet pioneers: Tim Berners-Lee

 Timothy John "Tim" Berners-Lee (born 1955) is a British physicist and computer scientist.
 In 1980, while working at CERN, he proposed a project using hypertext to facilitate sharing and updating information among researchers.
 While there, he built a prototype system named ENQUIRE.
 Back at CERN in 1989 he conceived of and, in 1990, together with Robert Cailliau, created the first client and server implementations for what became the World Wide Web.
 Berners-Lee is the director of the World Wide Web Consortium (W3C), a standards organization which oversees and encourages the Web's continued development, co-director of the Web Science Trust, and founder of the World Wide Web Foundation.

 In 1994, Berners-Lee became one of only six members of the World Wide Web Hall of Fame.
 In 2004, Berners-Lee was knighted by Queen Elizabeth II for his pioneering work.
 In April 2009, he was elected a foreign associate of the United States National Academy of Sciences, based in Washington, D.C.
 In 2012, Berners-Lee was inducted into the Internet Hall of Fame by the Internet Society.

 Robert Cailliau

 Robert Cailliau ([kaˈjo], born 1947), is a Belgian informatics engineer and computer scientist who, working with Tim Berners-Lee and Nicola Pellow at CERN, developed the World Wide Web.
 In 2012 he was inducted into the Internet Hall of Fame by the Internet Society.

-Nicola Pellow

-Nicola Pellow, one of the nineteen members of the WWW Project at CERN working with Tim Berners-Lee, is recognized for developing the first cross-platform internet browser, Line Mode Browser, that displayed web-pages on dumb terminals and was released in May 1991.
-She joined the project in November 1990, while an undergraduate math student enrolled in a sandwich course at Leicester Polytechnic (now De Montfort University).
-She left CERN at the end of August 1991, but returned after graduating in 1992, and worked with Robert Cailliau on MacWWW, the first web browser for the classic Mac OS.

-Mark P. McCahill

-Mark P. McCahill (born 1956) is an American programmer and systems architect.
-While working at the University of Minnesota he led the development of the Gopher protocol (1991), the effective predecessor of the World Wide Web, and contributed to the development and popularization of a number of other Internet technologies from the 1980s.
+Simon S. Lam

+Simon S. Lam (born 1947) is an American computer scientist.
+He was inducted into the Internet Hall of Fame (2023) by the Internet Society for “inventing secure sockets in 1991 and implementing the first secure sockets layer, named SNP, in 1993.”